What Is Bitcoin Cold Storage?

 When you picture a Bitcoin cold storage, you may see a modern, cutting-edge fridge hidden somewhere in a top-secret bunker.
 However, Bitcoin cold wallets, much to the disappointment of some, are mere paper notes, things or devices that are kept offline.
 They take the form of hardware wallets, paper wallets, USB sticks, encrypted data storage devices, and even physical bearer items.
 The fundamental rule for a wallet to classify as a Bitcoin cold storage is the capability to store Bitcoin private keys and keep it offline so that one can steal it over the internet.

-The storage (or a wallet) safeguards the secret code you need to use your bitcoins and helps manage transactions, something like an internet banking account.
+The storage (or a wallet) safeguards the secret code you need to use your Bitcoins and helps manage transactions, something like a private internet banking account.
 The code, which serves as a password, is called a “private key” and is vital to the security of your money.
-Anyone who gets your private key can steal your bitcoins.
-And if you lose your key, your bitcoins are gone, too.
+Anyone who gets your private key can steal your Bitcoins.
+And if you lose your key, your Bitcoins are gone, too.
 So it’s important to protect private keys against accidental loss and back them up.

-Bitcoin cold storage refers to keeping a reserve of Bitcoins offline.
-This is often a necessary security precaution, especially dealing with large amounts of Bitcoin.
-It is considered the safest way to protect your stash.
+So, Bitcoin cold storage refers to keeping a reserve of Bitcoins offline.
+It is often a necessary security precaution, especially if you deal with large amounts of Bitcoin.
+It is considered the safest way to protect your digital assets.

 — You don’t need to use it often or access it anytime, anywhere;